nextflow-io/website/content/blog/2016/more-fun-containers-hpc.md

 3. [Piper-NF](https://github.com/cbcrg/piper-nf/tree/peerj5515): a pipeline for the detection and mapping of long non-coding RNAs.

-In order to repeat the analyses, we converted the container images we used to perform the Docker benchmarks to Singularity image files by using the [docker2singularity](https://github.com/singularityware/docker2singularity) tool.
+In order to repeat the analyses, we converted the container images we used to perform the Docker benchmarks to Singularity image files by using the [docker2singularity](https://github.com/singularityware/docker2singularity) tool
+*(this is not required anymore, see the update below)*.

 The only change needed to run these pipelines with Singularity was to replace the Docker specific settings with the following ones in the configuration file: